akshayakolay/Portfolio/Reference Guides/UI components of Twitch Studio.md

 |Stream Info|Depicts a light weight version of Stream Preview.|
 |UNBAN req|Depicts the list of viewers banned from sending chat messages.
 The blocked viewer can send a request to unblock.
 Those requests appear in the UNBAN requests.|

+## FAQ
+1) Can I place the whole Stat Panel somewhere else on the screen?

+   No. The whole stat panel is fixed only the components are movable.